 Type A Blood is the common blood type of domestic cats; but, the British Shorthair might have a rare blood type, Type B blood.
 It is an issue of concern should an operation be needed one day.
 You should have your local vet check you British Shorthair's blood type to ascertain if it is a rare blood type, to decrease the chances of confusion late on.

-If your short on time, but still want a cat, the unassuming, self contained personality of a British Shorthair is definitely worth looking in to.
+If you're short on time, but still want a cat, the unassuming, self-contained personality of a British Shorthair is definitely worth looking in to.
 It's sure to be a perfect fit.